vskadandale/vskadandale.github.io/_publications/paper20.md

 ---
-title: "20.
-Operational forecasting of human-biometeorological conditions"
+title: "Operational forecasting of human-biometeorological conditions"
 collection: publications
 permalink: /publication/2018-03-12-paper20
 excerpt: 'This paper presents the development of an operational forecasting service